Watch: Illuminated

 Many watches have displays that are illuminated, so they can be used in darkness.
 Various methods have been used to achieve this.

 Mechanical watches often have luminous paint on their hands and hour marks.
 In the mid-20th century, radioactive material was often incorporated in the paint, so it would continue to glow without any exposure to light.
 Radium was often used but produced small amounts of radiation outside the watch that might have been hazardous.
 Tritium was used as a replacement, since the radiation it produces has such low energy that it cannot penetrate a watch glass.
-However, tritium is expensive - it has to be made in a nuclear reactor - and it has a half-life of only about 12 years so the paint remains luminous for only a few years.
+However, tritium is expensive – it has to be made in a nuclear reactor – and it has a half-life of only about 12 years so the paint remains luminous for only a few years.
 Nowadays, tritium is used in specialized watches, e.g., for military purposes (see Tritium illumination).
 For other purposes, luminous paint is sometimes used on analog displays, but no radioactive material is contained in it.
 This means that the display glows soon after being exposed to light and quickly fades.

-Watches that incorporate batteries often have the electric illumination of their displays.
+Watches that incorporate batteries often have electric illumination in their displays.
 However, lights consume far more power than electronic watch movements.
 To conserve the battery, the light is activated only when the user presses a button.
 Usually, the light remains lit for a few seconds after the button is released, which allows the user to move the hand out of the way.

 In some early digital watches, LED displays were used, which could be read as easily in darkness as in daylight.
 The user had to press a button to light up the LEDs, which meant that the watch could not be read without the button being pressed, even in full daylight.

 In some types of watches, small incandescent lamps or LEDs illuminate the display, which is not intrinsically luminous.
 These tend to produce very non-uniform illumination.

 Other watches use electroluminescent material to produce uniform illumination of the background of the display, against which the hands or digits can be seen.